 Is it safe to run both IPsec and OpenVPN on the same EdgeRouter?

 Yes, you can configure both if you have distinct use cases site-to-site IPsec and remote access OpenVPN, for example.
 Just ensure there’s no conflicting port usage or policy collisions and keep both configurations documented.
+Edge add site to ie mode: how to enable Internet Explorer mode in Edge for legacy sites, VPN privacy, and secure access 2026

 What’s the best practice for remote access VPN on EdgeRouter?